Contents

 reproducibility only applies between binaries that perform floating

-point math in the same way, e.g. if you compile a binary targetting the
+point math in the same way, e.g. if you compile a binary targeting the

-x87 FPU and another one targetting SSE2 for floating point math, their
+x87 FPU and another one targeting SSE2 for floating point math, their

 results will vary.
 Similarly, binaries compiled with compiler flags that